afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/PixelControlTest/README.md

 15. Enter `FF FF FF 08 FF FF` at fields below `ReportID`.
 16. Click on `Set Feature`.
 17. All pixels must go out.
-18. Type any character in the serial monitor and press `enter`.
+18. Type "x" in the serial monitor and press `enter`.
 19. All pixels must show an animated blue-red pattern for a second.
 20. For a short time, the first 4 pixels must light up yellow, and the rest must go out.
 21. All pixels must go out.
+22. Type "s" in the serial monitor and press `enter`.
+23. Type "x" in the serial monitor and press `enter`.
+24. **No pixel should light up**.

+If anything is missed, a reset is required before restarting this test procedure.

 ### Secondary and **optional** test